 -I love this movie.
 It’s the best Harry Potter movie by far, and it’s probably got my favorite scene from any movie this year – The Cave.
 Wow.
 What an incredible sequence.
 Michael Gambon delivered big time.
 Damn.
 The acting is superb all around.
-Yea, they should have cut down the CW romance a bit and fit in more Voldemort back story, but I’ll let it slide.
+Yeah, they should have cut down the CW romance a bit and fit in more Voldemort back story, but I’ll let it slide.
 (Spoilers Next) Also, I’m sick of hearing the complaints that they left out the funeral from the book.
 I thought the choice to just have everyone raise their wands towards the sky was so much more powerful.
 It works for the movie, the funeral works for the book.
 Get over it.
-I don’t know what it is about this movie; it just really draws me in more every time.
+I don’t know what it is about this movie, it just draws me in more every time.
 I think a lot of it is Daniel Radcliffe’s performance as Harry Potter.
 He really went above and beyond, which only gets me that much more excited for the two part finale.

 1) Star Trek

 -Honestly, it wasn’t even close.
 This movie kicks ass.
 Whenever you bring in time travel to a movie or television show, there is potential for disaster, but Star Trek nails it!
 J.J.
 Abrams is a genius.
 He rebooted a franchise and still kept it in the continuity of the original series at the same time.
 That is outstanding.
 There are only two words to describe Zachary Quinto’s performance as Spock: Bad Ass.
-But let’s not forget about Chris Pine as Kirk, that lovable jackass you still root for.
+But let’s not forget about Chris Pine as Kirk, the lovable jackass you still root for.
 This has sword fights.
 Planets imploding.
 People teleporting.
 Phaser battles.
 But what it also has is perfect character development beginning to end.
 Once again, the special effects are great, but they are background material.
-We are focused on the characters themselves, not the explosions happening around them.
+We are focused on the characters, not the explosions around them.
 I really don’t have any complaints about this movie.
 I guess the music could have been a little better, but it’s fine.
 Star Trek is why I go to the movies.
 An amazing achievement that only gets better with each viewing.
 Star Trek 2 can’t come fast enough.